Therapeutic product vigilance

 - Align with the TGA's decision-making framework

-Therapeutic product vigilance activities are guided by two key components these being transparency and timely decision-making, and meaningful public involvement.
+Therapeutic product vigilance activities are guided by two key components: transparency and timely decision-making; and meaningful public involvement.

 - Continuously improve therapeutic product vigilance

 The TGA recognises that therapeutic product vigilance activities may change over time as knowledge of a product evolves.
-A product's vigilance requirements should be subject to reconsideration over a product's lifecycle, on the basis of the evolution of knowledge, technology and society expectations.
+A product's vigilance requirements should be subject to reconsideration over its lifecycle, on the basis of the evolution of knowledge, technology, best practice standards and society's expectations.
 Also, therapeutic product vigilance tools will be evaluated for effectiveness in carrying out their desired purposes.

-Sponsors have the primary responsibility for the safety of any therapeutic products they import into, supply in or export from Australia.
-Sponsors must comply with legislative requirements for therapeutic product vigilance under the Act and there are applicable offences and penalties under the Act for not complying.
+Sponsors have the primary responsibility for the safety of any therapeutic products they import, supply or export from Australia.
+Sponsors must comply with legislative requirements for therapeutic product vigilance under the Act and there are applicable offences and penalties for not complying.
 The legislative requirements for therapeutic product vigilance vary depending on the type of therapeutic good.

-Further information, on the legislative requirements for sponsors is available in the Australian Guideline for Pharmacovigilance Responsibilities of Sponsors of Medicines (AGPRSM), Australian Regulatory Guidelines for Medical Devices (ARGMD) Part 3-Post-market and Australian Regulatory Guidelines for Biologicals (ARGB).
+Further information on the legislative requirements for sponsors is available in the Pharmacovigilance responsibilities of medicine sponsors - Australian recommendations and requirements (Pharmacovigilance Guidelines), Australian Regulatory Guidelines for Medical Devices (ARGMD) (Part 3 - Post-market) and Australian Regulatory Guidelines for Biologicals (ARGB).

 The TGA maintains up-to-date safety information on therapeutic products that is communicated through a variety of means to health professionals, patients and consumers.
 The TGA is committed to advancing public health through the market authorisation of beneficial, innovative therapeutic products and by providing timely, evidence-based and authoritative information to allow consumers and health professionals to make informed decisions.